 2. The sun, Ra, is born

-It is not mentioned in the reference book of the quote above on what basis these assumptions were made, "to bathe himself morning and night or to have been born at the beginning of the world;" so we cannot discuss them in any way.
+It is not mentioned in the reference book of the quote above the basis of these assumptions, to bathe himself morning and night or to have been born at the beginning of the world, so we cannot discuss them in any way.

-The picture above shows the dead sun god after he left the sun disk, and he is shown in the form of the god Temu (Atm) between the hands of Nut.
-The night boat is shown at the right side.
-The boat has two lotus flowers, one at the front end of the boat, and the other at the rear; the meaning of the flowers is explained in the picture below.
+The picture above shows the dead sun god after he left the sun's disk, he is shown in the form of the god Temu between the hands of Nut.
+The boat of Ra is shown at the right side.
+The boat has two lotus flowers, one at the front end of the boat, and the other at the rear; the meaning of these two flowers is explained in the pictures below.

 The picture to the right above shows Osiris coming out from the second flower.
 The natural explanation now is to say that Osiris must have entered from the first flower; he came from one place, used a boat as a transportation device, and then he came out in the second place from the second lotus flower.
 This idea is illustrated in the opposite picture that shows the head of a man at the rear and at the front of the sun boat.
 Some may think the two heads in the picture are of two different persons.
 This is the impression that we get at the first glance.
 But this is just the same as the sun symbol in the picture above, entering from one side and getting out from the other side; the sky has only one sun; so this head has to be of the same person.

 Now what is this colorful building shown in the opposite picture?

 This is Rastau (or Restau), a complex imaginary underground structure that has many sections, gates and lakes.
 The upper part of it that is shown with vertical lines is the fountain of the sun.
 Everything below the vertical lines is imaginary, and it contains many evil things that the deceased has to pass in order to continue the netherworld journey with the god Ra.

 In the Book of the Dead of Peter Renouf, the author described Rastau as a gate between the netherworld and heaven.
 We will come back to Rastau later, and we will see what the author has written about it.